 You got this!

 If you’re looking for more ways to get publicity for your salon, then you might enjoy this article!
-Also, if you don’t see yourself writing a press release just yet, but still want to get some more marketing tips and ideas to get more clients, why not register to our next Phorest Academy Facebook Masterclass!
+Also, if you don’t see yourself writing a press release just yet, but still want to get some more marketing tips and ideas to get more clients, why not watch our Phorest Academy Facebook Masterclass!

 Thanks for reading! #LetsGrow